intel/wds/README.md

 ### Requirements:

-wysiwidi test executables have runtime dependencies on just a few things (mostly GStreamer and GLib), but for successful Miracast sessions the following are adviced:
+WDS test executables have runtime dependencies on just a few things (mostly GStreamer and GLib), but for successful Miracast sessions the following are adviced:
  * Wifi adapter from Intel 7260-family or Atheros ath9k
  * [wpa_supplicant](http://w1.fi/wpa_supplicant/): version 2.4 or later, built with	`CONFIG_P2P=y`, `CONFIG_WIFI_DISPLAY=y` and `CONFIG_CTRL_IFACE_DBUS_NEW=y`
  * [connman](https://01.org/connman): version 1.28 (released Feb 1st 2015) or later.